Wondering if God Is Pushing You In a New Direction?

 However, as is all too often the case, He must intervene in the affairs of our lives due to the fact that we are comfortable and entrenched in our present course of action.

-Knowing God’s ways will result in us experiencing His mighty acts (Ps.
-103:7).
+Knowing God’s ways will result in us experiencing His mighty acts (Psalm 103:7).

 There are some breakthroughs reserved for us that can only be accessed through prayer.
 We must seek God until we receive a clear answer from heaven.